niklas-heer/dotfiles/notes/Tools/README.md

 - [Portainer](https://portainer.io/).
 An easy to use and all around good GUI for Docker containers and Docker Swarm.
 - [Tilix](https://github.com/gnunn1/tilix).
 A cool, simple and powerful tiling terminal emulator for Linux. (formely known as Terminix)
 - [Gravit Designer](https://www.designer.io/) is a full featured free vector design app.
 Cross-platform.
 Yep also Linux. :wink:
+- [Todoist](https://todoist.com) is an awesome task manager.
+I use it to do [Getting Things Done](http://gettingthingsdone.com/).
+Try it. :smiley: